exercism/problem-specifications/exercises/game-of-life/instructions.md

 # Instructions

-Given a matrix of 1s and 0s (corresponding to live and dead cells), apply the rules to each cell, output the next generation.
+Given a matrix of 1s and 0s (corresponding to live and dead cells), apply the rules to each cell, and return the next generation.